fniessink/toisto/docs/software.md

 1. Quizzes to translate a concept from one language to another and vice versa.
 Toisto quizzes the user in both directions.
 If there are multiple labels, Toisto uses all labels as question and as answer.
 So both "Mikä päivä tänään on?" and "Mikä päivä on tänään?" are asked as question and both are accepted as correct answer for the quiz "What day is it today?".
 2. Quizzes to singularize a plural concept or pluralize a singular concept.
 3. Quizzes to change the person of a concept.
-4. Quizzes to feminize a masculine concept or masculinize a feminine concept.
+4. Quizzes to change the gender of a concept.
 5. Quizzes to provide the positive, comparitive, or superlative degree of comparison, given an adjective in another degree.

 Except for the translation type quizzes, quizzes only use the user's practice language.